-Let’s not kid ourselves; one of the nicest things about the Paleo diet is the fact that we can eat unlimited amounts of meat.
+Let's not kid ourselves; one of the nicest things about Paleo is the fact that we can eat unlimited amounts of meat.
 Red meat, fatty meat, anything will do as long as it has been fed and treated properly.
 Like so many others following the conventional wisdom way of thinking, I used to think that high quantities of fatty red meat would cause a quantity of problems later in life.

 I've now learned better and know that meat and fat are not what's causing all the diseases we're burdened with today or else how would we've thrived for millions of years as a species eating mostly game meat and vegetables.

 Now, I think conventional wisdom has moved us so far off red meat that we don't know how to choose a good cut or how to prepare it anymore.

-When starting out with the Paleo diet, I was only agile with simple cuts of chicken and pork.
-I now know better and I’m not shy about buying cuts of meat that need roasting, stewing, poaching, braising or grilling.
-So many flavors are available to us, it’s a shame to eat the same things over and over again.
+When starting out with Paleo, I was only agile with simple cuts of chicken and pork.
+I now know better and I'm not shy about buying cuts of meat that need roasting, stewing, poaching, braising or grilling.
+So many flavors are available to us, it's a shame to eat the same things over and over again.

 As a rule of thumb, the parts of an animal that move the most will require the longest and slowest cooking.
 Those will reward you though with a deep flavor and melt in the mouth meat when cooked properly.
 On pork, lamb or beef, those parts are usually the shins and the shoulders.

 Try to choose your meat with the bone still in as the bone will render great flavor and nutrients when cooked slowly in a liquid with meat attached to it.
 If you grill or roast meat with the bone, you can then use those bones to make delicious stock.